cypress-io/cypress-example-recipes/examples/blogs__class-decorator/README.md

-# App decorator
+# JavaScript class decorator
-> Using class decorator to automatically attach instance to window
+> Using class decorator to automatically attach instance to the window

-The application source code uses a [class decorator](https://www.sitepoint.com/javascript-decorators-what-they-are/) to automatically save created instances on the `window` object when running inside Cypress.
+The application source code uses a [class decorator](https://www.sitepoint.com/javascript-decorators-what-they-are/) to automatically save any created instances on the `window` object when running inside Cypress.

 ```js
 // src/components/TodoList.jsx